 tl;dr: To make good strategic decisions, we need more sophisticated ways of understanding uncertainty.
 This research project introduces a new conceptual framework for understanding different types of uncertainty (types of not-knowing) — and develops a practical toolkit for relating well to not-knowing.

-The starting point for this research is the (new) concept of different types of not-knowing” — each represents a different source of uncertainty that is not quantifiable risk.
+The starting point for this research is the (new) concept of different types of “not-knowing” — each represents a different source of uncertainty that is not quantifiable risk.

-Why is this important?
 Because anything that is fully knowable and fully known becomes routine and doable by machines.
-We are only distinctively human when we confront situations of not-knowing.
-Understanding not-knowing is how we understand being human — and this is essential in the context of the current landscape of machine learning and artificial intelligence.
-Learning how to relate well to not-knowing is a path to surviving and flourishing in an increasingly uncertain world: It enables more innovation and is a path to being happier.
+Understanding not-knowing is thus how we understand being human — this is essential with the sudden rise of artificial intelligence tools.
+Relating well to not-knowing also enables more innovation and is a path to being happier.

 The last few years (global pandemic, crazy weather, geopolitical insecurity, rapid technological change, economic upheaval, etc) show that these situations of not-knowing are growing in number, scope, and impact.

-Even those who are charged professionally with navigating these diverse situations of not-knowing often fuck it up.
+Yet even those who are charged professionally with navigating these diverse situations of not-knowing often fuck it up.
 Most recently, the rapid ascent and even faster implosion of Effective Altruism, FTX, and Alameda Research is an object lesson in how poorly not-knowing is understood even by those nominally in the business of managing it — philosophers, venture capitalists, finance industry professionals, and financial journalists.
 To say nothing of politicians and policymakers.

 Even professionals are confused by not-knowing because there are many obstacles in the way of understanding.
-First, we rarely recognise that not-knowing is emotionally distressing, which prevents clear thinking about it.
+First, we rarely recognise that not-knowing of any kind is emotionally distressing, which prevents clear thinking about it.
 And even when we get over that emotional hurdle, there is a huge amount of confusion and muddled thinking still in the way.
-Risk and uncertainty are conceptually mixed up (as part 1, part 2, and part 3 of this series of articles explains), and the words risk” and uncertainty” are also used in misleading ways that add to the confusion.

-After cutting through the confusion, what remains is clarity about four key types of not-knowing: Not-knowing about actions, not-knowing about outcomes, not-knowing about the connection between actions and outcomes (i.e., causation), and not-knowing about the relative value of different outcomes.
+After cutting through the confusion, what remains is clarity about four key types of not-knowing:

 This clarity reveals how relating well to not-knowing requires a mindset that recognises different types of not-knowing and has access to the appropriate tools for decision-making when faced with each type of not-knowing.